suleman-mahmood/card-pay/README.md

 -   6. In the file `admin/data_analytics.py`, uncomment the line `saveTransactionsToCsv()` at the end of file
 -   7. Run `python data_analytics.py` in the admin directory
 -   8. Viola!
 The `transactions.csv` will contain the updated transactions fresh from the database

+## DEPRECATED

+### Cardpay Web App

+-   To run the localhost server on dev db, set `RUN_DEV = true` in `initialize-firebase.tsx` in the services folder

+### Firebase functions

+-   To deploy your cloud functions run `firebase deploy --only functions` in the backend directory
+-   To run functions locally run `npm run serve` in the backend/functions directory
+-   Run this command to sync backend with backend-dev `rsync -av --delete "backend/functions/src/" "backend-dev/functions/src"`
+-   Functions structure:
+    -   Log to display the arguments passed to the function
+    -   Arguments check including authentication
+    -   Log on all types of error occured